LucasGagliano/GalaxyShooter/README.md

-# GalaxyShooter
+# Galaxy Shooter
- A galaxy shooter project developed with the intetion of studying Unity's methods and codes
+ A galaxy shooter project developed with the intention of studying unity's methods and codes